AliciaMMorgan/cross-industry-pm-playbook/AI-Tool-Fluency/Build-Your-Path-AI-Guided-Career-Playbook.md

 # 🧭 Build Your Path: Creating a Career Playbook with AI Support

-If you're exploring how to make your career story visible, strategic, and future-ready — this guide offers a high-level overview of how AI tools can help you clarify your path, structure your wins, and build your own professional playbook on GitHub.
+If you're exploring how to make your career story visible, strategic, and future-ready, this guide offers a high-level overview of how AI tools can help you clarify your path, structure your wins, and build your professional playbook on GitHub.

 This approach is designed for professionals across industries who want to: